-Over at Ford, combined fuel economy ranges from 16 mpg for a four-wheel-drive F-150 Raptor, to 25 mpg for a rear-wheel drive, turbodiesel-powered model, according to the Environmental Protection Agency (EPA).
+Fuel economy figures for the new F-150 haven’t been released yet.
+For context, the last-generation model’s combined fuel economy ranges from 16 mpg for a four-wheel-drive F-150 Raptor, to 25 mpg for a rear-wheel drive, turbodiesel-powered model, according to the Environmental Protection Agency (EPA).
 That’s not bad for a body-on-frame truck.
 Put another way, the F-150 offers road-trippers a maximum driving range of 900 miles, and 368 miles of range in its least efficient configuration.
-It can haul up to 3,270 pounds, and tow 13,200 pounds.
+We know the new truck can haul up to 2,900 pounds and tow up to 14,000 pounds.

 Pricing and availability

-Tesla expects it will begin delivering the Cybertruck in late 2021, though it has a long history of not meeting deadlines.
-Pricing starts at $39,000, which puts it in the same ballpark as mid-range versions of its gasoline- and diesel-powered rivals.
+Tesla expects to begin building the Cybertruck in a new facility located near Austin, Texas, in late 2021, though it has a long history of not meeting deadlines.
+Pricing starts at $39,000, which puts the model in the same ballpark as mid-range versions of its gasoline- and diesel-powered rivals.
 The next model up costs $49,000, and the top-of-the-range model with the triple-motor powertrain carries a base price of $69,000.
 Buyers will not be able to claim a federal tax credit because the incentives allocated to Tesla expired on December 31, 2019.
-Those who want an early build slot can send the company a $100 deposit.
-They’ll confirm their order and configure their truck in the weeks leading up to the start of production.
+Those who want an early build slot can send the company a refundable $100 deposit.
+They’ll be asked to confirm their order and configure their truck in the weeks leading up to the start of production.

 The F-150 is permanently stitched into America’s canvas.
-Available right away, the entry-level XL model carries a base price of $28,745, though it’s more of a construction site-spec work truck you’d rent from Home Depot than a comfortable cruiser you’d enjoy driving daily.
-The hot-rodded Raptor model starts at $53,455, while the range-topping Limited ventures into luxury car territory with a $67,35 price tag.
+Available right away, the entry-level XL model carries a base price of $28,940, though it’s more of a construction site-spec work truck you’d rent from Home Depot than a comfortable cruiser you’d enjoy driving daily.
+The lavishly appointed range-topping Limited starts at $70,825.

 Who else is in the game?